PeterYaoNYU/frugal-leader-election/README.md

 [UPDATE], 99.9PercentileLatency(us), 115327
 [UPDATE], Return=OK, 906

-node 0 serves as the client, connecting to node 1, node 1 is the leader, closer to everyone else.
+node 0 serves as the client, connecting to node 4, node 4 is the leader.
 Output saved to outputHist4.txt and outputHist5.txt

 [OVERALL], Throughput(ops/sec), 33.67003367003367